 Metal tools should always be stored inside, preferably in a climate-controlled room with good ventilation.
 Moreover, tools should be wiped down after every use.
 On top of this, you should lubricate the metal parts of your tools regularly.

-How to Remove Rust Using Lime Juice and Salt
+How to Remove Rust from Tools Using Lime Juice and Salt

 What You’ll Need